fogbeam/plswipl/README.md

 - Add support for doing FDW in Prolog?

-- Store prolog modules inside the database.
+- Store Prolog modules inside the database.

 - Add trusted version for non superusers.